sne-syn/basic-blog/src/markdown-pages/article.md

 So TCP can handle out-of-order packet delivery, dropped packets, re-transmit packets and control its transmission rate according to available bandwidth.
 But it doubles the number of messages on the network that provoke delays, which may be crucial for some applications (online games, video calls, audio and video streamings).

-That was an overview of how the data travel from one computer to another.
+That was an overview of how the data travels from one computer to another.
 And now, we are going to discuss how a user interacts with data, sends it and retrieves it.

 DNS

-Computers communicate using numbers, but people are tough in remembering long sequences of numbers.
+Computers communicate using numbers, but people find it tough to remember long sequences of numbers.
 Domain Name System helps to solve this dilemma.
 DNS is a huge distributed analogue of a phone book where every domain name is paired with its IP address.
 Unlike the phone book, the DNS isn't organised in alphabetic order and doesn't store all records in one place.
-To quickly find the right recording in the system, DNS starts resolving a webpage name from its end while communicating many DNS servers.
-Let's recreate the DNS lookup process in greater details.
+To quickly find the right recording in the system, DNS starts resolving a web page name from its end while communicating with many DNS servers.
+Let's recreate the DNS lookup process in greater detail.

 If a computer device is connected to the Internet - the ISP has already assigned the closest DNS server to it.
 The browser receives a webpage name 'support.google.com', for example, from the user input.
 Then the application runs a library procedure called the resolver and passes the name as a parameter.
 The resolver transmits the name to a local DNS server assigned by ISP, which starts its lookup.
 The chances are that it doesn't have an IP address for 'support.google.com' in its records, and there is no cached information about its server location, so it will begin querying the root name server.